alelotti96/overleaf-lab/overleaf-zotero-manager/README.md

 - `MONGODB_URI`: Connection string to Overleaf's MongoDB

 **Optional settings:**
-- ENABLE_PUBLIC_ZOTERO_SIGNUP: Set to true to enable the public registration page at /zotero/signup (default: false)
+- `ENABLE_PUBLIC_ZOTERO_SIGNUP`: Set to true to enable the public registration page at /zotero/signup (default: false)
-- SIGNUP_SUBDOMAIN: If using a separate subdomain for signup (e.g., zotero-signup.domain.com), requests will be automatically redirected to /zotero/signup
+- `SIGNUP_SUBDOMAIN`: If using a separate subdomain for signup (e.g., zotero-signup.domain.com), requests will be automatically redirected to /zotero/signup

 **Important:** Initialize the zotero-proxies directory before first run: